mikeoc61/currency_monitor/README.md

    to the console (terminal).

  - lambda.py is a simplified version for AWS lambda that runs once and returns results as a formatted Web page.
-Program uses HTML, CSS and Javascsript.
+Program uses HTML, CSS and Javascript.

 ## Dependencies: